jet/propulsion/DOCUMENTATION.md

 There are also a number of potential negatives; the significance of that depends on your needs:
 - You have another system to understand, worry about the uptime of, and learn to monitor
 - Marking a message invisible (or running competing consumers) will mean you can receive messages regarding a particular action out of order.
 In other words, you get no useful ordering guarantees (frequently this is not a problem)
-- If the time taken or processing cost of the messages on the Queue are not uniform, having 10,000 or a million messages in the queue might be hard to interpret in terms of how long it will take to clear.
-You also have no way to know where your high value orders are relative to that batch of 400,000 failures from that third party system 10 minute service outage that will retry in an hours time
-- there are no great ways to 'rewind the position' and retraverse events over a particular period of time without causing lots of confusion
+- there are no simple ways to 'rewind the position' and re-traverse events over a particular period of time
-- running a newer version alongside an existing one (to Expand then Contract for a Read Model) etc involves making a new Queue instance, making process that writes the messages also write to the Queue instance, validating that both queues always get the same messages etc. (As opposed to working direct off the Store notifications - you can just use a new Consumer Group Name, seeded with a nominated Position)
+- running a newer version alongside an existing one (to Expand then Contract for a Read Model) etc involves provisioning a new Queue instance, having the process that writes the messages also write to the new Queue instance, validating that both queues always get the same messages etc. (As opposed to working direct off the Store notifications; there you simply mint a new Consumer Group Name, seeded with a nominated Position, and are assured it will traverse an equivalent span of the notifications that have ever occurred)

+While only ever blindly copying from your Store's notifications straight onto a Queue is generally something to avoid, there's no reason not to employ a Queue in the right place in an overall system; if it's the right tool for a phase in your [Phased Processing](#phased-processing), use it!

 Regardless of whether you are working on the basis of handling store notifications, or pending work via a Queue, it's important to note that decoupled the process inevitably introduces a variable latency.
 Whether your system can continue to function (either with a full user experience, or in a gracefully degraded mode) in the face of a spike of activity or an outage of a minute/hour/day is far more significant than the P99 overhead.
 If something is time-sensitive, then a queue handler (or store notification processor) may simply not be the right place to do it.

-While only ever blindly copying from your Store's notifications straight onto a Queue is generally something to avoid, there's no reason not to employ a Queue in the right place in an overall system; if it's the right tool for a phase in your [Phased Processing](#phased-processing), use it!

 ### Poison messages